Getting started in the music business as an independent can be an overwhelming experience. There’s a lot to do and think about. Where do you start?

 In an ideal situation, where money is not a concern, I would pay someone to design a website on your own web hosting account with a platform like WordPress.
 For web hosting options, Go Daddy is popular but I personally use InMotion Hosting or SiteGround.
 This way you have much more control and use your own domain name right off the bat.
 I’m not a fan of Wix or Weebly as a long term website options.

 There are other tools you will eventually need as you develop your brand and grow your fan base.
 Those tools will be covered in another blog.
+In the mean time, here are some apps you may find useful.

 I know setting all this up does require some technical skill and knowledge.
 If you have any questions, please feel free to reach out to me and I will be more than glad to help.
-I do plan on creating video tutorials on how to do everything explained in this blog so please look out for that.